gspia/reflex-dom-htmlea/README.md

 Bugs are more than likely to be found, as this is early work and there are no test cases (except example-programs).

+If you want to compile the examples to android, the singletons-package is a bit problematic at the moment.
+(This lib may be split because of this.)
+If you comment the singletons-package from cabal-files and corresponding modules (VS-ending and the examples), then the examples compile to android.

 ## Related work